arkaan27/Releasing-a-sample-repository/README.md

 Example: Python 3.8.10

-where 3 is Major version number
+where 3 is Major version number,
-      8 is Minor version number
+      8 is Minor version number,
-      10 is patch version number
+      10 is patch version number.